mwsohn/pwr.jl/README.md

 ## Tests for power calculation

 All functions in the original R package was ported.
-For each family of tests, four functions are additionally available that start with `power`, `samplesize`, `effectsize`, and `alpha` (Type I error).
+For each family of tests, four functions are additionally available that start with `power`, `samplesize`, `effectsize`, and `alpha` (Type I error) to specifically compute power, sample size, effect size, and alpha, respectively.
 These functions were all exported, but the main tests were not and should be used with `pwr.` in front.

+`fzero` function in the `Roots.jl` module is used to solve power equations for unknown values, so you may see errors from it.
+These errors may arise because the unknown value could not be computed with the given values.

 ### pwr.AnovaTest

-Power calculations for balanced one-way analysis of variance tests
+Compute power for balanced one-way analysis of variance tests

 #### Options: